rhoulihan/distributed-lock-client/README.md

 (or a given customer, or any other object) and you want to make sure that two boxes don't work on the same campaign/customer at the same time.
 An easy way to fix this is to write a system that takes a lock on a customer, but fine-grained locking is a tough problem.
-This library attempts to simplify this locking problem on top of DynamoDB.
+This library attempts to simplify this locking problem by maintaining lock state in either MongoDB or DynamoDB.

 Another use case is leader election.
 If you only want one host to be the leader, then this lock client is a great way to pick one.
 When the leader fails, it will fail over to another host within a customizable leaseDuration that you set.

 ## Getting Started
-To use the Amazon DynamoDB Lock Client, declare a dependency on the latest version of this artifact in Maven in your pom.xml.
+To use the NoSQL Lock Client, declare a dependency on the latest version of this artifact in Maven in your pom.xml.
 ```xml
 <dependency>